This Newport Travel Guide was originally published in July 2017 and updated in September 2019

 Midtown Oyster Bar: We ate dinner here on Saturday night and snagged a table in the bar area–a relief as the wait was over an hour!
 The vibe is really lively and fun even though it’s not directly on the water.
 Live music started at some point in the night, which is always fun!
 Ashlee and M got oysters and had nothing but good things to say, and everyone besides me got seafood for the main course and were happy with their decisions (I got the burger and it was delicious!).
 J and I also deviated from a Narragansett (the cheap beer that’s unsurprisingly a staple there, but is actually good and something I get in DC fairly frequently) to try a strawberry Abita, a Louisiana beer that knocked it out of the park.
 Ashlee and M gave me the full education since it’s one of their favorite brews :)

 Coffee Grinder: This is the cutest little coffee spot place directly on the water!
 Lots of baked goods and coffee, plus Adirondack chairs on the dock right outside so you can people watch.
-Definitely go here one morning!
+Definitely go here one morning–we went back on our second trip and I’ll visit every time I’m in Newport!

 Del’s Lemonade: This is a Rhode Island staple and with good reason.
 The Del’s spot in Newport just has the frozen lemonade but it’s exactly what one needs on a hot summer day.
-There are actual lemon chunks in the ice!
+There are actual lemon chunks in the ice and it’s as good as it looks!

-The Lawn at Castle Hill Inn: Castle Hill Inn, pictured below, was our last stop on our way out of town on Sunday and was the perfect way to cap off a great weekend!
+The Lawn at Castle Hill Inn: Castle Hill Inn, pictured below, was our last stop on our way out of town on Sunday on both trips and was the perfect way to cap off great weekends!
 The entire property overlooks the water and The Lawn is their outdoor restaurant with incredible views.
-If you saw my Insta stories you know what I mean…photos can barely do it justice!
-It’s where we shot these photos.
+It’s where we shot these photos two years ago!
+We had brunch both times–at the bar, and once on the patio.

 As you can see, there’s so much to see and do in Newport–while a weekend trip is easy to make depending on where you live, it is hard to cover all the ground!
-Next trip, I want to make it to the Tennis Hall of Fame, do the mansion tours, and spend more time at the antique market.
-We got so lucky–it was cloudy most of the time but didn’t rain a drop.
+I eventually want to make it to the Tennis Hall of Fame, do more mansion tours, and revisit the antique market since I found some gems both times.
 It’s also a great place for a bachelorette party…we saw so many and had never thought of it as a destination for those celebrations.